2pisoftware/cmfive-boilerplate/test/playwright/README.md

 - `nvm install 18`
 - `nvm use 18`

-# Use the feature/PlaywrightMigration branch as the cmfive-boilerplate repo
+# Use the develop branch as the cmfive-boilerplate repo

 - `cd cmfive-boilerplate`
-- `git switch feature/PlaywrightMigration`
+- `git switch develop`

-# Use the feature/AdminBS5Conversion branch as the cmfive-core repo
+# Use the develop branch as the cmfive-core repo

 - `cd ../cmfive-core`
-- `git switch feature/AdminBS5Conversion`
+- `git switch develop`

 # Ensure styles are compiled

-- `cd ../cmfive-core/system/templates/base`
+- `cd ./composer/vendor/2pisoftware/cmfive-core/system/templates/base`
 - `npm i`
 - `npm run dev`